Monday, October 29, 2018

 D. before 15 May 1758 in (probably) Opelousas, Louisiana, New France

-Hypolite Chauvin de La Frénière was of a mixed-race, and her birth was due to some unusual circumstances.
-Born on January 17, 1718, Hypolite was baptized the following day at Post Mobile in present-day Alabama.
-Her father was Nicolas Chauvin de La Frénière, a French-Canadian plantation owner, and her mother was a Native American slave known only by the name Catherine.
+Hypolite was born on January 17, 1718, and was baptized the following day at Mobile in present-day Alabama.
+Her father was Nicolas Chauvin de La Frénière, a French-Canadian plantation owner, and her mother was his “Indian woman” slave.
 Nicolas was unmarried at the time, which may have factored into why Hypolite’s paternity wasn’t hidden.
+Was she a slave at birth even though it wasn’t indicated on her baptism?
+The answer is yes because of the early Louisiana slave code that stated a child took on the status of their mother.
+The code also mandated that slaveholders were to baptize their slaves, and this fits with the record of Hypolite.

 As a woman who was half Native American, Hypolite wasn’t out-of-place in Kaskaskia.
 During the time she lived there with Joseph it was a lively trading outpost on the Mississippi, and many early French settlers had married Indian woman, including Joseph’s brother Louis.
 The result of this was a large percentage of the population having Native American blood.
 By the 1740s, Kaskaskia started to become more of a farming community, supplying New Orleans with the types of crops that wouldn’t grow on the Gulf Coast.